builtbybel/privatezilla/README.md

   Spydish
   <br>
 </h1>
-<h4 align="center">The Spydish app is the simplest and easiest way to perform a quick privacy check.
+<h4 align="center">The Spydish app is the simplest way to perform a quick privacy and security check of your Windows 10 copy.
 </h4>

 <p align="center">